redhat-eets/netgauge/dpdk-metrics-agent/README.md

 # DPDK Telemetry Agent

-The DPDK telemetry agent is designed to collect the DPDK traffic metrics where the kernel-based network metrics collecor cannot be applied.
+The DPDK telemetry agent is designed to collect the DPDK traffic metrics where the kernel-based network metrics collector cannot be applied.

 ## DPDK telemetry API

 By default, every DPDK application creates a socket with the path `<runtime_directory>/dpdk_telemetry.<version>`, unless it is disabled during the application's build process.
 For more details, interested users are encouraged to refer to: https://doc.dpdk.org/guides/howto/telemetry.html.

-This agent uses this socket to aquire DPDK traffic metrics from DPDK applications.
+This agent uses this socket to acquire DPDK traffic metrics from DPDK applications.
 Through this socket, the agent can monitor a DPDK application's traffic metrics without the need for instrumenting the application.

 ## Backend support